-Get your frying pans at the ready, crack those eggs and beat those whisks, it's that time of year again - it's Pancake Day and it's time to perfect your pancake recipe!
+Shrove Tuesday (aka Pancake Day) is on Tuesday 9th February 2016.
+Get your frying pans at the ready, crack those eggs and beat those whisks - it's that time of year again; Pancake Day is coming up and it's time to perfect your pancake recipe.

-We love it, the kids love it, heck just about everyone loves it!
-The one day a year when the whole world goes pancake crazy, flipping, tossing and folding - pancakes are getting bigger and better every year and we want to share some of our favourite and fun pancake facts!
+We love it, the kids love it, just about everyone loves it!
+It's the one day a year when the whole world goes pancake crazy, flipping, tossing and filling pancakes in kitchens all around the UK.

-- The most flips anyone has even done with a pancake is 349 flips in 2 mins which set the bar pretty high as far as world records go - good luck to anyone who tries to beat that!
+- The most flips anyone has ever done with a pancake is 349 flips in 2 mins, which set the bar pretty high as far as world records go.
+Good luck to anyone who tries to beat that!

-- It is estimated that us Brits use a staggering 52 million eggs come Pancake Day (that's impressive!) which is 22 million more than on a
+- It is estimated that us Brits use a staggering 52 million eggs come Pancake Day, which is 22 million more than on a

-- The most watched pancake related video on YouTube is of cartoon character Pingu and his family making pancakes - aw!
+- The most watched pancake related video on YouTube is of cartoon character Pingu and his family making pancakes.
 It's been watched over 10 million times and counting.

-- The largest pancake ever flipped measured 15 meters in diameter!
+- The largest pancake ever flipped measured 15 metres in diameter!
 Did they use a crane or something?!

-- The world's largest pancake breakfast was held in Springfield, America in 2012 (no, not the home of The Simpsons!)
+- The world's largest pancake breakfast was held in Springfield, America, in 2012 (no, not the home of The Simpsons!).
 The feast saw 15,000 people gather in Main Street and munch pancakes of all shapes and sizes all morning.
-The event raised a massive $10,000 which was donated to the local charity - everyone's a winner!
+The event raised a massive $10,000, which was donated to a local charity.